pmndrs/react-three-flex/README.md

   size={[1, 1, 1]}        // Total size of the flex container, see above
   position={[0, 0, 0]}    // Default - position for the flex container in the scene
-  direction="ltr"         // Default - right to left or right to left mainAxis="x"            // Default - plane axis, see above
+  direction="ltr"         // Default - right to left or right to left plane="xy"              // Default - plane axes, see above
-  crossAxis="y"           // Default - plane normal axis, see above
   {...R3FlexProps}        // Standard Flexbox props, described below
 >
   <Box>